flueke/mesytec-mvlc/README.md

   - Counters

 * Dialog layer DONE
-  - (UDP) retries
+  - (UDP) retries DONE
-* Error polling
+* Error polling DONE
 * Listfile format, Writer and Reader code
-* Readout loop, Readout Worker
+* Readout loop, Readout Worker DONE
 * Stack Building DONE
 * Stack Management
-* Readout/Response Parser using readout stack to parse incoming data
+* Readout/Response Parser using readout stack to parse incoming data DONE
 * listfile format, writer and reader, tools to get the readout config back to construct a readout parser for the file. mvme will thus be able to replay files record by the library.